grafana/scenes/docusaurus/docs/core-concepts.md

 title: Core concepts
 ---

-This page explains the core concepts of Scenes and how to use them in creating your own scene.
+This topic explains the core concepts of Scenes and how to use them in creating your own scene.

 ## Scene